 Method #6 Add IP Address Manually

-To fix the Unidentified Network issue, you can manually add IP Address after the Windows Fall Creators Update.
-This can be done in Ethernet or Wireless Network connection Properties, follow the steps to do the same:
+You can manually add the IP Address after the Windows Fall Creators Update to fix the Unidentified Network issue.
+This can be done in Ethernet or Wireless Network Connection Properties; follow the steps to do the same:

 - Press Windows + X keys together & choose Control Panel from the menu.

 - Find Network & Sharing Center from the available options.